SenorC4/HomeLab/README.md

 ## CT's

-All of my CT's are running Debian 12 with the unnatended-upgrades package installed except for vpn which is running debian 11
+All of my CT's are running Debian 12 with the unnatended-upgrades package installed

 VPN.lukelecain.com -